 Second Review (for Ahmed Douma): Cairo Criminal Court/Judge Muhammad Shereen Fahmy

 On February 4, 2015, the court issued its verdict.
 On July 25, 2017, the court issued its verdict for the retrial of a number of defendants who had been originally sentenced in absentia.
-On October 12, 2017, the Court of Cassation ordered a retrial for activist Ahmed Douma; the retrial is still ongoing and has not yet resulted in a verdict.
+On October 12, 2017, the Court of Cassation ordered a retrial for activist Ahmed Douma.
+On January 9, 2019, the Cairo Criminal Court issued its verdict in the retrial for Ahmed Douma.

 Summary of Reasoning

 The case dates back to the cabinet clashes of December 2012, when clashes broke out between security forces and protesters, leading to the death of at least 18.
 The defendants faced charges of illegal assembly, the acquisition of arms, assault on police and military forces, the burning of the Egyptian Scientific Institute and the vandalism of other government buildings, including the cabinet and parliament buildings.

 The Lawyers Syndicate issued a decision to boycott the case as it was ongoing because of due process violations, including arbitrary treatment by the judge, unequal access to documents, and refusal of the defense’s witnesses.
 When the initial verdicts were issued, the United States Department of State expressed concern about the verdicts and stated that mass trials like this one “run counter to the most basic democratic principles and due process under the law ...
 It simply seems impossible that a fair review of evidence and testimony could be achieved under these circumstances.”
-While activist Ahmed Douma’s trial upon second review was ongoing, he was sentenced to a fine of 10,000 Egyptian pounds for allegedly insulting the judiciary.
+While activist Ahmed Douma’s trial upon second review was ongoing, he was sentenced to a fine of LE 10,000 for allegedly insulting the judiciary.
 During the announcement of the verdict in Douma’s retrial, the judge delivered a politicized oratory in which he referred to those who participated in the revolution as “a group of idiots and mercenaries who are intellectually defeated and socially bankrupt.”
 He also called them “liars, deceivers, social climbers, spiteful imposters…who falsify the truth and mislead the public,” in an attempt to upset the stability of the nation and to create a division between “the people and their protectors.”
 The judge made sure to emphasize that if “his hands were not tied” due to the law, he would have sentenced Douma to a much heavier prison term.

 Legal & Judicial Implications